likithpala7/VQ-VAE/README.md

 # Latent Space Modeling with PixelCNN for VQ-VAE

-This project demonstrates how to use a PixelCNN model to autoregressively model the latent space of a VQ-VAE.
+This project demonstrates how to create and train a VQ-VAE, then to use a PixelCNN model to autoregressively model the latent space of the VQ-VAE.
 The objective is to generate high-quality samples by learning the distribution of latent codes produced by the VQ-VAE using PixelCNN.

 ## Table of Contents
 - [Overview](#overview)